bkchr/carrier/README.md

 The server also requires a certificate/private key.
 In the example we take the certificate/private key that is shipped for testing purposes in this repository.
 YOU SHOULD NEVER USE THAT IN PRODUCTION!

+The peers are required to send a certificate that is signed by one of the certificates given in the `CARRIER_TRUSTED_CLIENT_CERTS_PATH` store.
+The certificates in the store need to be encoded as `PEM` and named `*.pem`.

 # Running a peer